Changhsingian

-The greatest mass extinction in the Phanerozoic eon, the Permian–Triassic extinction event, occurred during this age.
+The greatest mass extinction in the Phanerozoic eon, the Permian–Triassic extinction event, occurred around the end of this age.

 Stratigraphic definitions

 The Changhsingian is named after Changxing (长兴 (Chángxīng, Ch'ang-hsing)) in northern Zhejiang, China.
 The stage was named for the Changhsing Limestone.
 The name was first used for a stage in 1970 and was anchored in the international timescale in 1981.

 The base of the Changhsingian Stage is at the first appearance of the conodont species Clarkina wangi.
-The global reference profile is profile D at Meishan, in the type area in Changxing.
-The top of the Changhsingian (the base of the Induan Stage and the Triassic System is at the first appearance of the conodont species Hindeodus parvus.
+The global reference profile is profile D at Meishan, in the type area in Changxing, just below the Changhsingian foraminifer index fossil Palaeofusulina and the first appearance of the ammonoid Tapashanites.
+The top of the Changhsingian (the base of the Induan Stage and the Triassic System) is at the first appearance of the conodont species Hindeodus parvus.
+In the second part of the 20th century, appearance of the ammonite Otoceras, that existed no more than 100,000 years, in the boreal region was considered a marker of the Lower Triassic boundary.
+However, a more detailed study of Lower Induan biostratigraphy revealed the diachronicity of the appearance of these mollusks in different regions of the Earth.

-The Changhsingian stage contains only one ammonite biozone: that of the genus Iranites.
+The Changhsingian contains only one ammonoid biozone: that of the genus Iranites.

-Palaeontology
+Changhsingian life

-The Changhsingian ended with the Permian–Triassic extinction event when both global biodiversity and alpha diversity (community-level diversity) were devastated.
-The world after the extinction was almost lifeless, deserted, hot, and dry.
-Ammonoids, fishes, insects, and the tetrapods (cynodonts, amphibians, reptiles, therapsids, etc.) remained rare and terrestrial ecosystems did not recover for 30 million years.
+The Changhsingian ended with the Permian–Triassic extinction event, the largest mass extinction event of the Phanerozoic Era, when both global biodiversity and alpha diversity (community-level diversity) were devastated.

+On land, the Changhsingian fauna comprised gorgonopsid synapsids like Inostrancevia, anomodont synapsids like Daptocephalus and Dicynodon, and parareptiles like Elginia, milleretids and Nanoparia.

+Among fishes, the bobasatraniiforms Bobasatrania and Ebenaqua are known from Changhsingian deposits of Greenland and Australia, respectively.
+Another deep-bodied fish, Sinoplatysomus, is known from Zhejiang province of China, along with the elongate saurichthyiform Eosaurichthys and the coelacanths Changxingia and Youngichthys.
+Within the Eugeneodontida, the helicoprionids are represented by the genus Sinohelicoprion; as well as some edestids such as Helicampodus; and other eugeneodontids.
+Several fish genera were described from Changhsingian deposits of Russia and South Africa.
+The Hambast Formation of Iran yielded chondrichthyan faunas of Wuchiapingian to Changhsingian age.

+The conodont Vjalovognathus carinatus is known from the Selong Formation of Tibet; more common conodonts include the genera Clarkina and Hindeodus.

+Changhsingian aged beds of the Tesero Member of the Werfen Formation produced fossils of a crown group echinoid, Eotiaris teseroensis and other taxa.